arashnm80/arashnm80.github.io/quotes.md

 > The perfect decision making duration is 8 minutes and 34 seconds.

-> Time is ultimate currency of my life.
+> Time is the most precious and ultimate currency of my life.

 > Time's running out like a cup of coffee, so whatever I have to do it right fu*king now.